A Journey to the Safavid capitals

 Qazvin: After defeat in the Chaldoran War and capture Tabriz by the Ottomans, the Safavids decided to move the capital away from the Ottomans.
 But this is not the only reason for choosing Qazvin.
 The prevalence of some religious beliefs in this region strengthened this theory.

 Esfahan: With the onset of new thinking and the flourishing age of the Safavids, the capital transferred to Isfahan?
-Also, Isfahan had an indicator geographical location
+Also, Isfahan had an indicator of geographical location

 Biblical evidence indicates that the Ajichay River flows from the Garden of Eden, placing Tabriz at the gates of paradise.
 The legacy of Tabriz and the Silk Road pedigree are no

-Tabriz the most populated city in northwestern of Iran, one of the historical capitals of Iran and the present is the capital of East Azerbaijan province
+Tabriz the most populated city in northwestern Iran, one of the historical capitals of Iran and the present is the capital of East Azerbaijan province

 The beginnings of Tabriz is not well documented.
 The first signs of the civilization of the city belong to a burial ground dating to the Iron Age of the 1st millennium BC. that were unearthed in the late 1990s in the northern part of the Blue Mosque.